GCDigitalFellows/hypo_workshop/lessons.md

 Neat, right?
 This little prefix `https://via.hypothes.is/ ` activates hypothesis on whatever website that follows the Via URL.
 You can copy and paste the snippit wherever you want it, and you don't need to mess with the browser extension or embedding the tool at all.
 Like I said before, the Via Method works very well as a back-up option.

-# Fourth Option: Embedding H into your Website
+# Fourth Option: Embedding Hypothesis into your Website

 This is the more advanced option.
 It requires that you have access to your own website, and can modify the HTML files that make up your website.
 If you *do* have access to your HTML files, you can insert a little script at the bottom of each file that tells the browser to load Hypothesis automatically on that page.